BastienFaure/jarvis/README.rst

 Usage
 =====

-Once installed, you can continue to use your favorites pentest tools without problems.
+Once installed, you can continue to use your favorite pentest tools without problems.

 For using Jarvis, you will have to provide a ``/etc/jarvis.conf`` file::